 Viewing 5 of 5 results

-A tooth abscess occurs when a tooth fills with pus and other infected material after the center of a tooth becomes infected with bacteria.
-A tooth abscess occurs as a result of tooth decay or a broken or chipped tooth.
-When the tooth’s enamel is broken, bacteria can seep into the tooth’s center (sometimes called the “pulp”).
+A tooth abscess happens when a tooth fills with pus and other infected material.
+This occurs after the center of a tooth becomes infected with bacteria.
+It’s typically a result of tooth decay or a broken or chipped tooth.
+Bacteria can seep into the tooth’s center (pulp) when the tooth’s enamel is broken.

-After the tooth is infected, pus—which is made up of dead tissue, white blood cells, and bacteria—collects inside the tooth, causing swelling and pain commonly known as a toothache.
+After the tooth is infected, pus collects inside the tooth and causes swelling and pain commonly known as a toothache.
 Without proper attention, the infection can spread from the pulp and out to the bones supporting the teeth

 Pain is the main symptom of a tooth abscess.
 Other symptoms may include: